"""The core state representation.

 concatenated[prop] = torch.cat(tensors, dim=0)

-# Concatenate batch indices
+# Concatenate system indices

 # Create a new instance of the same class